 On the conference’s final day, Dr. Sylvia Gonsahn-Bollie, M.D., presented “Individualizing Obesity Treatment Goals in Clinical Practice.”
 She highlighted the limitations of the Body Mass Index (BMI) as a tool that only considers total body weight without considering body composition.

 Dr. Sylvia emphasized the need for the medical community to acknowledge these limitations, as BMI is a population-based tool that may not accurately reflect the health of individuals.
 She recommended using a tailored BMI chart incorporating age, biological sex, race/ethnicity, and obesity-related diseases to assess health more effectively.

 My experience on the OMA CME and Diversity, Equity & Inclusion Committee has been very informative.
 It has allowed me to recognize their significance within the OMA and understand their crucial role in preparing for conferences/meetings and improving outreach to marginalized communities.
 It is reassuring to be surrounded by committee members who share the same passion for creating meaningful and sustainable change in the lives of patients with obesity.

-I would advise anyone who is just starting in obesity medicine to be patient, empathetic, and non-judgmental when working with patients who struggle with obesity.
-The solution to this issue is not as simple as “eat less and workout more” to achieve optimal weight; it is much more complex.
+I would advise anyone just starting in obesity medicine to be patient, empathetic, and non-judgmental when working with patients who struggle with obesity.
+The solution to this issue is not as simple as “eat less and work more” to achieve optimal weight; it is much more complex.
 I would recommend becoming a member of the OMA to access their resources and network, which can help enhance the care provided to patients.